Luchy4real/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the pattern
+Display all lines of the file /etc/ssh/sshd_config starting with a letter